Guide, Updated 18 May 2026

 Comparison 3: pass rate by centre size (volume gap)

-Three drivers behind the volume gap: route environment (high-volume centres feature dense urban routes with cycle infrastructure, box junctions, and frequent pedestrian crossings), cohort (high-volume centres see learners with less private practice on average), and examiner workload (high-volume centres rotate more examiners with marginally higher inter-examiner variance).
+Three drivers behind the volume gap: route environment (high-volume centres feature dense urban routes with cycle infrastructure, box junctions, and frequent pedestrian crossings), cohort (high-volume centres see learners with less private practice on average), and examiner workload (high-volume centres rotate more examiners, though all mark to the same national standard).
 The research/test-centre-volume-vs-pass-rate page covers the statistical workup, and the driving test volume by region guide covers the practical implications for centre choice.

 Comparison 4: pass rate by age cohort